markom9822/MarkNote-App/README.md

 - [Codemirror 6](https://codemirror.net/)
 - [Remark](https://github.com/remarkjs/remark)

+---

 ![image](https://github.com/markom9822/MarkNote-App_V2/assets/96113848/91c42abd-688f-4a45-af22-36a4ef52b887)

+---

+## 📦 Getting Started

+To run the project locally:

-If you would like to try out this app you can download the installer `.exe` file from the Releases section in this repo.
+1. You can download the installer `.exe` file from the Releases section in this repo.

+---

-## How To
+## How To Guide

 You can create, edit and delete notes with a side by side editor and HTML preview which updates in real time.
 Each note has a status to show your progress at a glance.
 There are several buttons in the UI, the table below explains what they do.